TROON CRUISING CLUB ~ CONSTITUTION

 4.2.1.
-Joining fees and subscriptions shall be proposed by the Council and be determined by a majority of members entitled to vote and voting at the Annual General Meeting.
+Fees and subscriptions shall be proposed by the Council and be determined by a majority of members entitled to vote and voting at the Annual General Meeting.
 Fees and subscriptions shall become immediately operative.
+(Amd 65th AGM 2020)

 4.2.2.
 Fees and Subscriptions must then be paid within twenty one days of the Annual General Meeting.

 4.2.3.
 Berth holders are required to submit a berth request form for the current year by 10th January and pay the appropriate Troon Yacht Haven berthing charges no later than 31st March.